qdung/grocery-price-search/README.md

-This Chrome extension allows you to search for prices across various markets and supermarkets in Vietnam, currently supporting Winmart and Lotte."
+This Chrome extension allows you to search for prices across various markets and supermarkets in Vietnam, currently supporting Winmart and Lotte.